Things to Know Before Ghorepani Poon Hill Trekking

 Day – 5: Trek to Nayapul and Drive to Pokhara

-Alternatively, you can Trek to Jhinu Danda and enjoy a natural hot spring, not following the trail to Ghandruk from Tadapani.
+Alternatively, you can trek to Jhinu Danda and enjoy a natural hot spring, not following the trail to Ghandruk from Tadapani.

 Adventure Annapurna Trek: